Skip to main content

-GEO Optimization: The Complete 2025 Guide to Generative Engine Optimization
+GEO Optimization: The Complete Guide to Generative Engine Optimization (2026 Update)

-Everything you need to know about optimizing your website for AI search engines like ChatGPT, Perplexity, Claude, and Google SGE.
+Everything you need to know about optimizing your website for AI search engines like ChatGPT, Perplexity, Claude, and Google AI Overviews (formerly SGE).

 1. What is GEO (Generative Engine Optimization)?

 Generative Engine Optimization (GEO) is the practice of optimizing your website and content so that AI-powered search tools mention and recommend your business in their responses.
-These tools include ChatGPT, Perplexity AI, Claude, Google SGE (Search Generative Experience), and other large language model (LLM) powered search platforms.
+These tools include ChatGPT, Perplexity AI, Claude, Google AI Overviews (the feature formerly known as SGE, or Search Generative Experience), and other large language model (LLM) powered search platforms.

 Unlike traditional SEO, which focuses on ranking URLs in search engine results pages (SERPs), GEO focuses on getting your information extracted and cited by AI systems.
 The goal isn't just to rank—it's to be mentioned, recommended, and attributed when users ask questions related to your industry.